srobo/team-emails/SR2026/2026-02-28-competition-details.md

 Your batteries will be taken off of you at reception, and only returned once you pass a safety check.
 Your robot is only allowed to compete once it has passed both a safety check and regulations check - so it's important to consider them both early.

+## Checking in

+We just wanted to check in on how your team is getting on with their robot?
+You're just over half way through the competition cycle.

+It'd be great to hear what you team is currently working on, any difficulties they've faced, and whether there's anything they or you would like a hand with.
+Most teams make a lot of progress as the competition nears, as well as at the event itself, so don't worry if it seems your team still has a lot to do!

+As a reminder, the penultimate Challenge submission deadline is next weekend (6pm GMT on February 21st), so make sure you've got your submissions in before then to get maximum points.
+These points can make all the difference when it comes to the competition weekend in April.

 ## Conclusion

 If you have any other questions or concerns, please don't hesitate to get in touch.